-A series of documents and supplemental reports used for Central Intelligence Agency (CIA) employment applications, debriefing subjects of interest, and updated by Agency employees when requested for advancement and security purposes.
+A series of documents and supplemental reports used by the Central Intelligence Agency (CIA) for a variety of reasons that include employment applications, debriefing subjects of interest, and they were updated by Agency employees when requested for advancement and security purposes.

 File 1: Lucien Emile Conein

 Conein was a notable Office of Strategic Services (OSS) and Central Intelligence Agency military trained spy involved in several intelligence operations.
 His activities ranged from Cold War anti-Communist operations to advising South Vietnamese generals before they assassinated South Vietnamese President Diem.